ecmwf/polytope/docs/Service/Installation.md

 }
 ```

-You should now be automatically authenticated when using Polytope Feature Extraction via Earthkit-data.
+You should now be automatically authenticated when using Polytope feature extraction via earthkit-data.

 Once installed and with an api key in place you can follow the <a href="../Quick_Start">Quick Start</a> guide to begin making requests.